The future for primary sector work-based learning

-Information on the Government's consultation on a new structure for primary sector work-based learning, as well as a new system for poytechnics and funding training.
+Information on the new structure for primary sector work-based learning.

 Following the targeted consultation with industry in early 2025, the Minister for Vocational Education announced on 24 April the government’s decision to introduce an industry-led independent work-based learning model.